Akashsalian/expmgt/README.md

 # 💰 Expense Tracker Web App

 ## 📌 Overview
-Expense Tracker Web App Web App is a full-stack web application designed to help users efficiently track and manage their income and expenses.
+Expense Tracker Web App is a full-stack web application designed to help users efficiently track and manage their income and expenses.
 Built using Flask and MySQL, the application provides real-time financial insights with a clean and modern user interface.

 ---